Login Issues with Wispr Flow

 "SSO Sign In Required"

 Your email domain is associated with an organization that requires SSO to sign in.
-On desktop, click Sign in via browser and use the SSO sign-in option with your organization email.
-On mobile, use the SSO sign-in option directly on the login screen.
+On desktop, click Sign in via browser and use the SSO option with your organization email.
+On mobile, use the SSO option directly on the login screen.
 If the issue persists, contact your administrator.

-This error appears when creating a new account on a SCIM-managed domain.
+This screen has the title "Account Managed by Your Organization" and the body text "Your organization manages accounts through directory sync.
+Please contact your IT administrator to get access."
+It appears when creating a new account on a directory-synced domain.
 If you already have an account, you can sign in normally.
 Your IT admin provisions accounts through directory sync — you may receive a welcome or invitation email automatically when your account is set up.
+The email is sent using the enterprise admin's name and email (not from Wispr support).
+If no admin is configured for the enterprise, no email is sent automatically.

 SSO users cannot log in

 Confirm with your IT team that SSO is fully configured and your account is assigned to the Wispr Flow SSO app.
-Use your organization email with the SSO option — not a personal email or different login method.
+Use your organization email with the SSO option — not a personal email or a different login method.
 On desktop, click Sign in via browser and select the SSO option.
 On Android, tap Continue with SSO, enter your organization email, and complete authentication.

 Specific SSO errors and what they mean:

-SSO not configured: SSO setup is incomplete — contact IT.
+Your Organization Has Not Configured SSO: SSO setup is incomplete — contact IT.

-Membership error: Your IT admin needs to assign you to the Wispr Flow SSO app.
+You were not invited to this organization: your IT admin needs to assign you to the Wispr Flow SSO app.

-SSO authorization code is invalid or expired: Try signing in again from the Wispr Flow app.
+SSO authorization code is invalid or expired: try signing in again from the Wispr Flow app.

 Tip: Press Enter to advance through the SSO login flow instead of clicking the buttons.